pkra/peterkrautzberger.org/contact.md

 ### Commenting

-Please send comments by email: write me an email (links are in each post), I'll respond (or not) and possibly add it to the post as an update.
-For convenience, each post comes with a mailto-link at the bottom.
+Please send comments by email, I'll respond (or not) and likely add it to the post as an update.
+For convenience, each post comes with a mailto-link at the bottom (and also a trigger to annotate via [hypothes.is](hypothes.is)).

 Please always remember [XKCD 1357](http://xkcd.com/1357/)